FrankKesel/xilinx_tools/vitis/kernel_based_design/vitis_kernel_based_design.md

   * [Ubuntu Linux for the Kria KV260](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/2363129857/Getting+Started+with+Certified+Ubuntu+22.04+LTS+for+Xilinx+Devices)
   * [Pynq](http://www.pynq.io/)

-* The tutorial will take the following steps:
+* The tutorial will go through the following steps:
-  * Develop the IP kernels with Vitis HLS and export them as .xo-files.
+  * Develop the IP kernel with Vitis HLS and export them as .xo-files.
-  * Build the "hardware" with Vitis v++ compiler (using a bash script), i.e. the bitfile for the programmable logic.
+  * Build the FPGA hardware, i.e. the bitfile for the programmable logic, with Vitis v++ compiler (using a bash script).
-  * Transfer the hardware binary to the Kria target for SW development with Pynq or C/C++ development.
+  * Transfer the hardware bitfile to the Kria target for SW development with Pynq or C/C++ development.
-  * Import the "hardware" in Pynq as overlay and write Python SW with Jupyter Notebook running on the Kria board.
+  * Import the hardware bitfile in Pynq as overlay and write Python SW with Jupyter Notebook running on the Kria board.
   * Develop a C/C++ software application.
 * The necessary source codes for this tutorial can be found [here](../kernel_based_design/reference_files/).
 Just copy the complete folder and keep the directory structure for this tutorial.
 You can either download this whole Github repository or only the folder `reference_files` using a browser extension like [GitZip](https://gitzip.org).
 Rename the folder to `vadd`.
 The sub-folders contain the following:
   * `dtbo`: Folder for generation of device tree data.
   * `hls`: Folder for IP core generation with Vitis HLS.
+  * `kria/bash_scripts`: Here you can find some bash scripts for project setup on the Kria target.
+  * `kria/cpp_libs`: Library for the C++ project.
-  * `kria/jupyter_zynq`: Here you can find the Jupyter notebook code which must be transferred to the Kria target.
+  * `kria/pynq`: Here you can find the Jupyter notebook code which must be transferred to the Kria target.
   * `kria/vadd_sw`: Here you can find a C++ SW project using CMake as build system.
 The SW will be compiled on the Kria target directly.
   * `system`: This directory will be used for building the PL binary.
 * The IP kernel development is done with Vitis HLS.
 You should have some knowledge on Vitis HLS and we recommend to do the [Vitis HLS tutorials](../../vitis_hls/hls_overview.md) beforehand.
-You will get all source codes and scripts in the folder `reference_files/hls`.
+You will get all source codes and scripts necessary for HLS in the folder `reference_files/hls`.
 Project setup will be done based on a shell script as described in the HLS tutorials.
 We will not cover the details of project setup and the work with the Vitis GUI for a HLS project here.
 Please refer to the HLS tutorials for details.
-* The development described here has been tested with Vivado/Vitis Version 2024.1.
+* The tutorial has been tested with Vivado/Vitis Version 2024.1.
 Depending on your installation you may have to adapt paths (e.g. paths to the Xilinx installation on your computer) in the scripts etc.

 ---
 ## IP development in Vitis HLS
 * In this step the IP core is developed with Vitis HLS.
 The complete source code for the HLS project can be found in the folder `demos > vadd > hls > src`.
-There is also a bash script `run_hls.sh` in the folder `demos > vadd > hls > project ` which runs the HLS.
+* There is a bash script `run_hls.sh` in the folder `demos > vadd > hls > project ` which does the HLS project setup and runs synthesis.
+Open the file `run_hls.sh` and check that the path `/opt/xilinx/Vitis/2024.1/settings64.sh` matches your installation of Vitis.
+Execute this script on the command line.
   * The HLS project setup is defined in the file `project.cfg`.
+You must not change anything here.
   * The address width of the IP core is be set to 32 Bit in order to be usable with the Pynq Jupyter notebooks.
-This is set in the tcl-script with: `config_interface -m_axi_addr64=0`
+This is set in the config file with: `syn.interface.m_axi_addr64=0`
-  * Open the file `run_hls.sh` and check that the path `/opt/xilinx/Vitis/2024.1/settings64.sh` matches your installation of Vitis.
-Execute this script on the command line.

 * Start Vitis and open the directory `vadd/hls` as a workspace.
 You will  find now the completed synthesis and you can study the results.
 You may also run `C Simulation` and `C/RTL Cosimulation`, although the code has already been verified.
 * Then run the `Package` step in the flow.
-The IP Core is exported as .xo-file for the kernel based flow.
+The IP Core is exported as _.xo-file_ for the kernel based flow.
-  * Note the location of the .xo-file for subsequent steps.
+  * Note the location of the _.xo-file_ for subsequent steps.
 It should be in the directory `hls/project/project_work` and is named `krnl_vadd.xo`.

 ---
 ## Generate the Programmable Logic Binary
 * In this step the programmable logic part of the project will be generated by using an _extensible platform_ and the IP core generated above.
 We will do this with a bash script `link_vadd.sh` which you can find in the directory `system`.
-In the script the v++ compiler is used to link the HLS generated kernel with the extensible platform and generate the PL binary.
+In the script the _v++ compiler_ is used to link the HLS generated kernel with the extensible platform and generate the PL binary.
 * As already mentioned you can find an extensible platform for all projects [here](../resources/extensible_platform/).
 Unpack the file and store the platform directory on your computer.
 In the bash script `link_vadd.sh` you may have to adapt the path to the platform file where the extensible platform is stored on your computer.
-If you store it in the same folder as the projects then the path should fit.
+If you store it in the same folder as the Kria projects then the path should fit.
 * Start the bash script `link_vadd.sh` in a terminal.
 This may take a while (depending on the performance of your computer), since a complete Vivado implementation run is performed.
 When the script has finished you should find two files in the `system` directory:
   * `vadd_hw.xclbin`: This is the PL binary and must be transferred to the Kria target.
   * `vadd_hw.xsa`: This file is needed for the next step.